 7. Dry and Comb

-Pat—don’t rub—with towels.
+Pat, don’t rub, with towels.
 While fur’s still tacky-damp, run a flea comb to snag stragglers and gauge success.
+You may want to follow up with a grooming rake once dry to remove dead hair.
 Finish with praise and a crunchy treat.

 A proper dog flea bath isn’t finished until shampoo is gone and the coat is dry.
 Damp fur invites mold, hot spots, and brand-new fleas.